spilman6/courses/pages/computer-programming-cpp/functions.md

 }
 ```

 > [!WARNING] The `main` function should never be called manually!
 Calling `main` manually will cause all of the local variables to be duplicated and will not be able to be freed.
-This is called a "stack overflow" and will crash your program.

 # The Call Stack